 - All British, Commonwealth, Irish and other European Union citizens

-- Members of HM Forces and their spouses
+- Members of HM Forces and their spouses (register online)

 - Crown servants employed outside the United Kingdom

 - European citizens are allowed to vote in European and Local Elections only

 - Overseas Electors are allowed to vote in Parliamentary and European Elections only.